Barambo

 Barambo Ltd. (შპს „ბარამბო“) is a Georgian confectionery manufacturer based in Natakhtari, Georgia.
-It was established by domestic investments in 2009.
-Since then, the company has begun manufacturing various products ranging from chocolate-based sweets to waffles, also exporting these to Azerbaijan, Armenia and Iraq.
+It was founded on March 11th 2009.
+Since then, the company has begun manufacturing various products ranging from chocolate-based sweets to waffles and ice cream, also exporting these to Ukraine, China, Azerbaijan, Malaysia and Singapore.

+The company sells products under the Barambo brand name, as well as its other brands, Bar M, Barambino, Barambo Export, Harmonia, Pearl and Season.

 Name

 The company is named after the Georgian word for lemon balm.